mkvalers/spring-student-management-api/README.md

 JWT_SECRET=your_jwt_secret_key
 ```

-> For development, credentials can also be hardcoded in `application.yml` or `application.properties`.
+> For development, credentials can also be hardcoded in `application.yml-dev`

 ---